 Definition of Normalization

-Normalization is the process of organizing the data in the database efficiently.
-It involves constructing tables and establishing relationships between those tables according to some certain rules.
-The rules are designed to make the database more flexible by removing redundancy and inconsistent dependency.
+Normalization is the method of arranging the data in the database efficiently.
+It involves constructing tables and setting up relationships between those tables according to some certain rules.
+The redundancy and inconsistent dependency can be removed using these rules in order to make it more flexible.

 Redundant data wastes disk space, increases data inconsistency and slows down the DML queries.
 If the same data is present in more than one place and any updation is committed on that data, then the change must be reflected in all locations.
 Inconsistent data can make data searching and access harder by losing the path to it.

 There are various reasons behind performing the normalization such as to avoid redundancy, updating anomalies, unnecessary coding, keeping the data into the form that can accommodate change more easily and accurately and to enforce the data constraint.

 Normalization includes the analysis of functional dependencies between attributes.
 The relations (tables) are decomposed with anomalies to generate relations with a structure.
 It helps in deciding which attributes should be grouped in a relation.